Trade Terms Anatomy: The Complete FMCG Manufacturer-to-Retailer Taxonomy

 - 127 distinct trade term line items across 14 key accounts

-- 73% of total trade spend was unconditional (no performance requirement)
+- 73% of total trade spend was unconditional (no performance requirement attached)

 - 22 line items were for commitments that no longer existed (legacy terms)